WOTV: Local newscasts

 As WUHQ-TV, channel 41 had an on-again, off-again local news lineup.
 At launch, the station announced 5:30 and 11 p.m. newscasts to be anchored by radio newsman Roger Thurgaland.
-However, citing a news department it felt was unprepared, the station switched to airing 5-minute news capsules in the late afternoon and prime time hours; it also added the ABC Evening News to its lineup as both ABC affiliates in the region began to air the program.
+However, citing technical mishaps and a news department management felt was not prepared, the station switched to airing 5-minute news capsules in the late afternoon and prime time hours; it also added the ABC Evening News to its lineup as both ABC affiliates in the region began to air the program.
 A 6:30 p.m. evening newscast was later established, but it was scrapped in January 1975 because the owners felt it was too costly and could not adequately compete with the many news programs available on stations broadcast by the local cable system.
 In 1980, the station brought back a longform evening local newscast in the form of the 15-minute 41 Early Report at 5:45 p.m.
-This was replaced with a newscast at 6 p.m. in 1982, which was in turn canceled in 1983 to focus efforts on the noon newscast and because of poor ratings against its primary competitor, Kalamazoo station WKZO-TV.
+This was replaced with a newscast at 6 p.m. in 1982, which was in turn canceled in 1983 to focus efforts on the noon newscast and because of poor ratings against its primary competitor, Kalamazoo-based CBS affiliate WKZO-TV.

-A year later, in September 1984, channel 41 returned to the early evening news fray with a 5:30 p.m. newscast, scrapping the noon news program.
+A year later, in September 1984, channel 41 returned to the early evening news competition with a 5:30 p.m. newscast, scrapping the noon news program.
 A 6 p.m. newscast was added in January 1986; it was organized as the more traditional show, with the 5:30 p.m. half-hour given over to more features and later renamed as 41 Alive with Trudy Yarnell.
 The 6 p.m. news was then canceled in January 1987: whereas WOTV (channel 8) was viewed by 28 percent of households, WZZM 27 percent and WWMT 18 percent, the WUHQ-TV news offering was attracting just 2 percent of local viewers at that hour.
-41 Alive moved to 5:00 before being canceled itself that July, with the local news staff being repurposed as a documentary unit.
+41 Alive moved to 5 p.m. before being canceled itself that July, with the local news staff being repurposed as a documentary unit.
 In January 1987, the station also dropped ABC World News Tonight in favor of reruns of WKRP in Cincinnati, a decision that was not reversed until July 1989.

 Without full-length local news, the station focused on cut-ins during Good Morning America, as well as high school football coverage.
 In February 1991, Diane King, who had joined the station in 1989 to anchor the news cut-ins and be part of the documentary unit, was fatally shot outside her home, having previously told friends that a man had been harassing her.
 Her husband, Bradford King, was convicted of murder the next year.
 The murder was profiled on a 2004 episode of Forensic Files.